 Chauffers, Taxi, and Uber Drivers

 In addition, your own personal security and that of your riders will be of more importance.
 Make sure you know what company policy and state laws dictate about the types of self-defense weapons you can legally carry in your vehicle.

 Most semi-truck cabs are equipped today with sleeping quarters if you have to pull over and as long as you have fuel you should be warm.
 Semi-truck drivers who are over the road may want to have a fully equipped BOB in the event SHTF while you are on the road.

 In some cases, if you are caught with a handgun in a commercial vehicle, you can go to prison for five years.
 Many weight stations are now equipped with X-ray machines which can detect hidden guns.

 The EDC items to keep in your vehicle if you drive a bus for a living will be customized differently if you are a school bus driver, a city bus driver, or a charter/tour bus driver.

 If your bus full of passengers becomes stranded in a traffic jam or severe weather, you’ll want to be prepared to keep them safe and content in order to prevent tempers and panic from getting out of control.

 Construction Industry Drivers

 As a construction industry driver you may be more likely to be on scene when someone experiences a traumatic injury such as a severe laceration, broken bones or concussion from a fall, or even a crushed injury to an extremity.

 Pay special attention to the comfort and convenience and clothing categories so that you can be prepared to prevent or treat dehydration and hypothermia both of which can be real threats for those who work in the construction industry.

 But think about what additional supplies you would need if you were first on the scene because you drove past an accident scene on your way back from a hospital run or if your ambulance was hijacked or broke down during a SHTF situation.

 You could need to defend yourself or make a minor repair so you can get back on the road quickly.
 Having additional supplies might even mean you can get someone free of a car in time to save their life if their car is underwater or on fire.

 This category of drivers includes a wide variety of people who must drive to deliver or pick up items.
 Delivery drivers can include pizza or take-out delivery people, postal workers, UPS, and Fed-Ex drivers as well as moving truck and furniture delivery drivers.

 But every delivery driver should be prepared with extra pens, maps of the area for when the GPS isn’t working, weatherproof shoes or boots, a raincoat with a hood or a waterproof poncho.

 Always check your company policy before deciding what weapons to carry for self-defense.
-In most cases you should be okay with discreet self-defense weapons like a sap cap for example.
+In most cases you should be okay with discreet self-defense EDC weapons like a sap cap for example.
 No one knows it’s weighted unless you have to use it.